TheWolverine - A Few Unlikely Wolverines Grab Headlines During Week 11 Of The NFL Season

 CB Brandon Watson, Jacksonville Jaguars

-Received time on both defense and special teams in Jacksonville's 27-3 defeat at the hands of 10-0 Pittsburgh, did not accumulate any stats … Watson has seen the field in all 10 affairs (one start) for the 1-9 Jaguars and has compiled 17 tackles.
+Received time on both defense and special teams in Jacksonville's 27-3 defeat at the hands of 10-0 Pittsburgh, but did not accumulate any stats … Watson has seen the field in all 10 games (one start) for the 1-9 Jaguars and has compiled 17 tackles.

 S Jarrod Wilson, Jacksonville Jaguars